rn/rn.github.io/content/posts/2018-07-27-gpg-yubikey.md

 This creates a master key and secondary keys.
-The latter are stred on multiple YubiKeys.
+The latter are stored on multiple YubiKeys.
 It mostly follows [this great post](https://blog.josefsson.org/2014/06/23/offline-gnupg-master-key-and-subkeys-on-yubikey-neo-smartcard/) with some additions from